Skip to main content

 The Vitamin D Catalyst

-Vitamin D’s primary role in is to facilitate the absorption of calcium from your intestines.
+Vitamin D’s primary role in skeletal health is to facilitate the absorption of calcium from your intestines.
 Without sufficient vitamin D, your body cannot effectively absorb the calcium you consume, regardless of how much you ingest.
 It acts as a key that unlocks the door for calcium to enter the bloodstream and become available for bone building.

 Your body synthesizes vitamin D when your skin is exposed to sunlight, but dietary sources and supplementation are often necessary to maintain optimal levels.